amdigital-co-uk/docs-playbook/docs/index.md

 Review-Date: 2022-04-19
 ---

-Welcome to our playbook.
+Welcome to our Playbook.
 This document aims help our engineering, product, and design teams to operate within a clear framework of practices and achieve [our mission](#our-mission).

-## Who is this for?

 This is for anyone in our team, anyone working with our team with an interest in how we work, anyone thinking about working in our team, or anyone with a passing interest in our values.